syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfMaskedEdit/Getting-Started.md

 ## Reference Essential Studio® components in your solution

-Syncfusion Xamarin components are available in [nuget.org](https://www.nuget.org/).
+Syncfusion® Xamarin components are available in [nuget.org](https://www.nuget.org/).
 To add masked edit to your project, open the NuGet package manager in Visual Studio, and search for "[syncfusion.xamarin.sfmaskededit.ios](https://www.nuget.org/packages/Syncfusion.Xamarin.SfMaskedEdit.IOS)", and then install it.

 ![Xamarin.iOS Masked Edit NuGet](SfMaskedEditImages/nuget.png)